PrincetonUniversity/jobstats/README.md

                         "tiger":4294967296,
                         "traverse":7812500000}

-# number of CPU-cores per node per cluster
+# number of CPU-cores per node for each cluster
 # this will eventually be replaced with explicit values for each node
 CORES_PER_NODE = {"adroit":32,
                   "della":28,